Klila: Description

 The klila that is used for wearing on the right little finger is made by splitting a young myrtle twig with leaves in half, and then intertwining the two split halves to make a ring that can fit around the finger.

 Use in rituals

 The klila is used during most Mandaean rituals, including masbuta, masiqta, and priest initiation rituals.

 In the Qulasta

 Several prayers in the Qulasta are recited when consecrating and putting on the klila, including prayers 19, 46, 47, 61, and 79.

 In E. S. Drower's version of the Qulasta, prayers 305-329 are recited for the klila, as well as for the taga.

 Hazazban (or Haza-Zban) is mentioned in Qulasta prayers 19 and 27 as an uthra who sets wreaths (klila) upon the heads of Mandaeans who are performing masbuta.

 Syriac parallels

-In the Syriac Peshitta, the word klila (ܟܠܝܠܐ) is used to refer to Jesus' crown of thorns in the Gospels.
-In contrast, tga (ܬܓܐ), cognate with Mandaic taga, is used to refer to heavenly crowns in the Book of Revelation.
+In the Syriac Peshitta, the word klīlā (ܟܠܝܠܐ) is used to refer to Jesus' crown of thorns in the Gospels.
+In contrast, tāḡā (ܬܓܐ), cognate with Mandaic taga, is used to refer to heavenly crowns in the Book of Revelation.